 Busking and street performing is an art form that is created and predicated upon its direct relationship with it's audience.
 Unlike any other performance style, its primary source is the spontaneity and improvisation of the moment.
 These artists embrace a wide range of disciplines from the ubiquitous jugglers, dangerous magicians, happy comedians, hungry fire-eaters and higher acrobats to some of the most intriguing performance artists on earth.
 Highwire walkers, giant sculptural puppets, stilt troupes, visual installation artists, alternative musicians, trapeze aerialists, dramatic character artists, passionate dancers and interstellar mimes are just a few of the spectacles the public can witness.

 Busking is a way of bringing the entertainment to the people.
-There is no form of theatre or art more diverse, more spontaneous or more accessible.
+There is no form of theatre or art more diverse, more spontaneous, or more accessible.
 Some performers start as buskers and move on to fame.
-Well known buskers include Penn & Teller, The Flying Karamotsov's, Patch Adams, Philip Petite, W. C. Fields, Marcel Marceau, Sinbad, and Jimmy Buffet.
+Buskers turned celebrities include Penn & Teller, The Flying Karamotsov's, Patch Adams, Philip Petite, W. C. Fields, Marcel Marceau, Sinbad, and Jimmy Buffet.
 Some busk for the philosophical freedom it symbolizes.
 Most performers agree that there is nothing harder than busking but also that there is seldom anything more rewarding.
-Busking is a style of performance that is difficult to describe before it has been experienced.
+Busking is a style of performing that is difficult to describe before it has been experienced.
 A play takes its shape in writing and rehearsals and then is shown to an audience complete, but street performing is a social event in which the spectators are often as active as the performers.

-Celebrate the art of street theatre through unadulterated comic, physical and outrageous performances, spanning from the superbly sublime to the totally ridiculous.
-Although there is no admission fee or tickets to sell out, with good street theatre, it is very definitely standing room only!
-Children are absolutely fascinated with buskers and the only cost is an appreciative contribution to the performers hat at the end of the show.
+Celebrate the art of street theatre through artistic, comical, and physical performances spanning the superbly sublime to the totally ridiculous.
+Although there is no admission fee or tickets to sell out, with good street theatre, it is definitely standing room only!
+Children are absolutely fascinated with buskers and the only price is an appreciative contribution to the performers hat at the end of the show.